The SQLite online store provides support for materializing feature values into an SQLite database for serving online features.

 Only the latest feature values are persisted

-In order to use this online store, you'll need to run pip install 'feast[mysql]'
+In order to use this online store, you'll need to run pip install 'feast[mysql]'.
+You can get started by then running feast init and then setting the feature_store.yaml as described below.

-The set of functionality supported by online stores is described in detail here.
+The set of functionality supported by online stores is described in detail .
 Below is a matrix indicating which functionality is supported by the Mys online store.

 yes